amethyst/rendy/mesh/README.md

 To define a custom vertex format type, the `AsVertexFormat` trait must be implemented providing a `VertexFormat` associated constant.

-`WithAttribute` can be implemented also for all attributes and `VertexFormat` associated constant in `AsVertexFormat` can be defined more clearly utilizing `WithAttribute` implementation.
-`Query` is automatically implemented.
+`WithAttribute` can be implemented also for all attributes and the `VertexFormat` associated constant in `AsVertexFormat` can be defined more clearly by utilizing the `WithAttribute` implementation.  `Query` is automatically implemented.

 # Mesh